-Here the firm again raises the wage to a point where the marginal increase in wage costs equals the increase in profits from greater vacancy filling rates.
-Raising the wage is less costly in this unconstrained case, however, as any wage increase now applies to new hires only.
+The firm again raises the wage to a point where the marginal increase in wage costs equals the increase in profits from greater vacancy filling rates.
+Raising the wage is less costly for the unconstrained firm, however, as any wage increase now applies to new hires only.